Mr Chris Austin, Director, CTS Consultants (QLD) Co-chair

 Chris provides his experience as an Independent Company director specialising in SME’s in the private sector.

 Ms Kate Fitzgerald, Director Relief and Recovery, Emergency Management Victoria

 Kate Fitzgerald is the Director Relief and Recovery within Emergency Management Victoria (EMV).
-Kate is responsible for leading the Relief and Recovery Directorate to develop and deliver relief and recovery reform across the sector through the recent release of the Discussion Paper: Resilient Recovery and to lead relief and recovery emergency coordination across Government.
-Kate has recently moved from Emergency Management Australia where she previously led the Planning and Engagement and Relief and Recovery sections.
+Kate is responsible for leading the Relief and Recovery Directorate to develop and deliver relief and recovery reform across the sector through the Resilient Recovery Strategy and to lead relief and recovery emergency coordination across Government.

 Kate was previously a Director of the Australian Government Crisis Coordination Centre and Relief and Recovery Directorate in Emergency Management Australia.
 Volunteering has been a critical part of Kate’s career over the last fifteen years including with the State Emergency Service, Rural Fire Service and Australian Red Cross, including operational deployments in the Blue Mountains and Canberra Bushfires, Queensland Floods, Cyclone Yasi and Hurricane Sandy.